Prianshu7296/Flam-RnD-Assignment/README.md

 X: 0.01 to 99.99
 ```

-The small interior margins avoid starting exactly on an optimization boundary.
+The small margins are just to avoid starting exactly on the boundary.

----

 # 4. Multi-Start Stability

-A single nonlinear optimization run can depend on its initial point.
+A single nonlinear optimization run can sometimes end up in a different local solution depending on where it starts.

-To test this, 60 independent starting points are sampled uniformly inside the allowed parameter ranges.
+So the fit is run 60 times with different starting values.

 All 60 runs converged to the same solution basin.

-Best recovered values:
+Best values:

 ```text
 θ = 29.9999729°